gt-c/Simple-Discord.js-Command-Handler/README.md

 Properties:
 - `customPrefix` A string, array, or function value representing the prefix(es) of the bot.
 A function should return a string or array of strings.
 If a database call or some other asynchronous action is required, the function should return a Promise.
 Defaults to `!`.
 - `onError` A function called with the message, the command and the error when a command encounters an error upon being run.
 Defaults to simply logging the command and error.
+- `editCategory` A function that is called with a command's category folder, used to edit the string passed into the category property of the command.
+Requires `HandleOptions#setCategoryProperty` to be `true`.
+Defaults to capitilizing the first character of the category.
+- `defaultCategory` The default category that is set on a command if it has no category folder.
+Defaults to `'Other'`.
 - `loadCategories` A boolean option to load the folders inside the commands folder as well.
+Defaults to `true`.
+- `setCategoryProperty` A boolean option representing whether or not to set the category property of a command based off of it's parent folder.
 Defaults to `true`.
 - `defaultPrefix` A boolean option determining if the default mention prefix is used, e.g `@bot ping`.
 Defaults to `true`.
 - `allowBots` A boolean option on whether or not to allow commands to be triggered by bots.
 Defaults to `false`.
 - `restrictedGuilds` An array which restricts commands to certain guilds.
 Defaults to `[]`.